scriptogre/hypercore/design/01-overview.md

 # Overview

-**HyperProse** is a hypermedia-driven web framework for Python 3.14 built on Starlette and tdom.
+**Hyper** is a hypermedia-driven web framework for Python 3.14 built on Starlette, FastAPI, and tdom.

-Hyper (what: hypermedia) + Prose (how: like prose) = HyperProse
+You could also think of it as "Astro" for Python, optimized for server-rendered HTML and HTMX.

 ---

 ## Philosophy

-HyperProse is designed around three core principles:
+Hyper is designed around three core principles:

 1. **Write like prose** - Your code should read naturally, with minimal boilerplate and maximum clarity
 2. **Convention over configuration** - Smart defaults and intuitive patterns mean you spend less time configuring and more time building